iani-s/EC2-Snapshotter/README.md

 ## About
-This project uses boto3 to manage AWS EC2 instance snapshots
+This project uses boto3 to manage AWS EC2 instance snapshots Code can be viewed in the "shotty" folder of the repo

 ## Configuring
 shotty uses the configuration file created by the AWS CLI e.g.